Using Wood Well

 L1 Data Explorer

-Interactive scatter plot and box plot for exploring WUI across 107 timber building projects.
-Filter by sector, storeys, and area range.
+Interactive scatter plot and box plot for exploring WUI across 695 timber building projects.
+Filter by sector, storeys, area range, and colour by storey band, sector, material type, and more.

 Level 1